Transitioning to net-zero

 Make and report our new low-carbon investments and our new low-carbon investment commitments

-We have committed to increasing our investments in appropriate low-carbon opportunities such as renewable energy, energy efficiency, low-carbon transportation, energy storage and energy efficient buildings.
+Commit to increasing our investments in appropriate low-carbon opportunities such as renewable energy, energy efficiency, low-carbon transportation, energy storage and energy efficient buildings.

-Phase out our investments in thermal coal
+Phase out investments in thermal coal

-We have committed to phasing out our investments in thermal coal activities (specifically thermal coal mining and coal-fired power generation).
+Commit to phasing out our investments in thermal coal activities (specifically thermal coal mining and coal-fired power generation).

 Integrate climate change into our portfolio analysis and decision-making

-We have committed to integrating climate change-related risks and opportunities in our portfolio analysis and decision-making processes through one or more of:
+Commit to integrating climate change-related risks and opportunities in our portfolio analysis and decision-making processes through one or more of:

 - Analyzing and assessing climate change-related risks and opportunities (e.g. through carbon footprinting, scenario analysis).